abhi3700/My_Learning-Rust/libs/expanded_rust/README.md

 So, here we can see that the `println!` macro is expanded to the `std::io::_print` function with the `format_args!` macro.

-This is a very small eg, but you can definitely see how the code gets abstracted away for big codebases.
+This is a very small eg, but you can definitely see how the code gets abstracted away for large codebases.

 ## Installation